-West Lindsey's next full peer challenge is scheduled to take place in 2024 and officers are working to prepare for this in collaboration with key stakeholders and decision makers.
+West Lindsey's next full peer challenge is scheduled to take place in January 2025 and officers are working to prepare for this in collaboration with key stakeholders and decision makers.
+The peer challenge will consider the following five areas, local priorities and outcomes, organisational and place leadership, governance and culture, financial planning and management, and capacity for improvement.

-The Internal Audit Plan 2022-23 was agreed by the Governance and Audit Committee.
-All the audits completed in year achieved either High or Substantial assurance.
+The Internal Audit Plan 2023/24 was agreed by the Governance and Audit Committee.